CollectQT/quirell/readme.md

     $ python -m quirell.test

 A successful run will, amoung other things, not print any lines that start with `[ERROR]`, and will print a bunch of GET and POST requests.
+If something is super wrong you'll get a traceback with an `AssertionError`.
 If everything is fine then try and run the application proper, with

     $ python -m quirell.webapp